Updated: November 18, 2021

 On Twitter, find all your followers by selecting Followers from the top bar on your profile page.

-You will have the option to block and report each follower by clicking on the three vertical dots next to the name in your listing.
+You'll have the option to block and report each follower by clicking on the three vertical dots next to the name in your listing.

 Ongoing Social Media Clean-Up